Accommodations and Services

 The SDS Office provides a quiet, distraction-free testing environment.
 Testing in our office also allows students to have extended time for exams.
 The following are guidelines to help everyone understand their part in the SDS Office testing procedure.

-Scheduled exams are to be taken in our office at the same time as the class exam unless there is a conflict with the student's schedule.
+Scheduled exams are to be taken in our office at the same time as the class exam, unless there is a conflict with the student's schedule.
 When a schedule conflict occurs, an arrangement will be worked out between the student and the professor in advance.
-This can be found on the accommodation sheet the professor signs, and an alternate time will be listed if needed.
-The professor can discuss this with the office if they prefer a certain time.
+If an alternate testing time is necessary this information will be posted on the accommodation form that will be shared with the student and their professor.
+The professor may discuss this with the SDS Office if they prefer a certain time.

 The Responsibilities of the Students